TickTeam/guide-tt/ticktick_web_app/how_to_change_password.md

 ###How to change password?
 1.Sign in TickTick on web.

-2.Click the avatar in the upper-right hand corner of the screen.
+2.Click the avatar in the upper-left hand corner of the screen.

-3.Select “Settings” > “Account”.
+3.Select “Settings” > “Personal Profile”.

+4.Click “Edit” near your password

-4.Click “Change Password” to enter your current password and a new one.
+5.Enter your current password and a new one.